nataliiazab/tv-show-dom-project/README.md

 ## Contact

-If you have any questions or need further assistance with this project, feel free to reach out to the developer, Natalie Zablotska, via her LinkedIn profile: [Natalie's LinkedIn](https://www.linkedin.com/in/nataliia-zablotska/).
+If you have any questions, feel free to reach out to the developer, Natalie Zablotska, via her LinkedIn profile: [Natalie's LinkedIn](https://www.linkedin.com/in/nataliia-zablotska/).

 ## Acknowledgments

 The data for this project comes from [TVmaze](https://www.tvmaze.com/).
-A big thank you to the CYF community for creating such and interesting challenge to learn DOM!
+A big thank you to the CYF community for creating such an interesting challenge to learn DOM!